OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-14.md

 This is what the Lord says about this people: “They greatly love to wander; they do not restrain their feet.
 Therefore, the Lord does not accept them; now he will remember their wrongdoing and punish them for their sins.”

 ## Jeremiah 14:11
-Then the Lord said to me, “Do not pray for the well-being of this people.
+Then the Lord instructed me, “Do not intercede for the well-being of this people.

 ## Jeremiah 14:12
 Even though they fast, I will not listen to their cry; though they offer burnt offerings and grain offerings, I will not accept them.
 Instead, I will destroy them with the sword, famine, and plague.”

 ## Jeremiah 14:13
-But I said, “Alas, Sovereign Lord!
+But I responded, “Alas, Sovereign Lord!
 The prophets keep telling them, ‘You will not see the sword or suffer famine.
 Indeed, I will give you lasting peace in this place.’”

 ## Jeremiah 14:14
 Then the Lord said to me, “The prophets are prophesying falsehood in my name.
 I have not sent them, nor commanded them, nor spoken to them.
 They are prophesying to you false visions, divinations, futility, and the delusions of their own minds.